 - If you see a mother with babies, leave the area or give them as much distance as possible – mothers are very protective

 - Don’t corner them and this applies to all wild animals.

 - If you see one on the trail, try to give them space.
 If you are unable to, stand still and let them pass.

 - Check for nests and babies before you cut down a tree in your backyard.
 If you frighten a mature raccoon off that has nested near your house, there are most likely babies nearby.

 - If you find abandoned babies, call a wildlife rescue.
-Babies rely on milk from their mother, they won’t survive if they don’t have it and a rescue and tend to them until they can release them once they reach a certain age.
+Babies rely on milk from their mother, they won’t survive if they don’t have it.
+A rescue will tend to them until they can be released back into the wild.

 Dogue Hollow Wildlife Sanctuary

 I attended the Eagle Festival in Mason Neck State Park a few months back and stopped at a booth dedicated to rescuing, rehabbing and releasing raccoon back into the wild.
 They are the Dogue Hollow Wildlife Sanctuary.
 I was hooked by the pictures and video they produced on their Facebook page and I offered to come out for a visit and film their little ones.
 I have visited the sanctuary twice now and plan on visiting again to donate more food.

 The goal of the sanctuary is to get abandoned raccoon babies back into good health and in a lot of cases, get them to the age where they don’t rely on milk and can start eating solid foods, so they can be released back into the wild.
 I was very impressed with the dedication that it takes to maintain 65+ rescues that are in need of care.